macespinoza/cdap-clients/cdap-authentication-clients/java/README.md

  `security.auth.client.verify.ssl.cert=false`.

  - For non-interactive applications, user credentials will come from a configuration file.
- - For interactive applications, see [Interactive applications](#interactive-applications) section below  to get user credentials.
+ - For interactive applications, see the section [Interactive Applications](#interactive-applications) below on retrieving and using user credentials.

-#### Get access token for the user from the authentication server, and use it
+#### Retrieve the access token for the user from the authentication server

  ```
    HttpURLConnection conn = (HttpURLConnection) cdapURL.openConnection();